adauguet/ClusterMapView/README.md

 ### ClusterMapViewDelegate
 `ClusterMapView` has a `clusterMapViewDelegate` delegate property that you can use to get notified and to customize clustering parameters. `ClusterMapViewDelegate` is a subclass of `MKMapViewDelegate`.

-Customise the maximum number of nodes that you want to see on your map:
+Customize the maximum number of nodes that you want to see on your map:
 ```swift
 var numberOfVisibleNodes: Int { get } // default 32
 ```

-Customise the animation duration:
+Customize the animation duration:
 ```swift
 var animationDuration: Double { get } // default 0.4
 ```